China fines Didi Global $1.2 bln for violating data security laws | Business

 - China

-"Didi's violations of laws and regulations are serious, and should be severely punished," it said.
-Didi said in a statement on its Weibo account that it accepted the CAC's decision and would conduct comprehensive self-examination and rectification.
+"Didi's violations of laws and regulations are serious ... and should be severely punished," it said.
+Didi, backed by investors including U.S. peer Uber Technologies Inc and Japan's SoftBank Group Corp , in a statement on its Weibo account said it accepted the CAC's decision and would conduct comprehensive self-examination and rectification.

+The regulatory action against Didi was part of a wider and unprecedented crackdown by authorities for violation of antitrust and data security rules, among other issues, targeting some of China's best-known corporate names.
+Authorities have in recent months changed their tone toward the crackdown as they seek to boost an economy hurt by COVID-19 containment measures.
+The shift has raised hope for companies and investors that the worst is over, though jitters remain.

+Chinese technology stocks rose after the Didi announcement, with the Hang Seng Tech Index rising over 1% in afternoon trade.
+"The fine should mark the end of Didi's regulatory troubles," said analyst Travis Lundy at Quiddity Advisors who publishes on the research platform Smartkarma.

+"If there were more, they'd have waited until those were understood and addressed to levy the fine," he said, adding the development should allow Didi to move toward listing in Hong Kong.
+Didi, which delisted from New York last month, previously aimed to list in Hong Kong by June.
+It put such plans on hold indefinitely after failing to win approval from Chinese regulators, Reuters has reported.

+APP RELAUNCH Didi's fine would be the largest regulatory penalty imposed on a Chinese technology company since Alibaba Group Holding Ltd and Meituan were fined $2.75 billion and $527 million respectively last year by the antitrust regulator.

-Didi ran afoul of the CAC when it pressed ahead with its U.S. initial public offering (IPO) even though the regulator had urged the company to put it on hold while a cybersecurity review of its data practices was conducted, sources have told Reuters.
-The CAC announced its inquiry shortly after the company was listed on June 30, 2021.
-It also ordered app stores to remove 25 mobile apps operated by Didi and told the company to stop registering new users, citing national security and the public interest.
+Alibaba's fine equated to about 4% of its 2019 domestic sales, while Meituan's was equivalent to 3% of its 2020 domestic sales.
+In comparison, Didi's fine would be equal to about 4.6% of the firm's $25.7 billion revenue last year.
+The CAC announced its inquiry into Didi shortly after its New York debut on June 30, 2021.
+It also ordered app stores to remove 25 apps operated by Didi and told the firm to stop registering new users, citing national security and the public interest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)